I hear pretty regularly that restaurant operators want to launch their very own restaurant mobile application.

 In today’s market, an Instagram account could be more valuable for your restaurant than an app – but probably not for the reason that you think.

 As a member of the food industry, using Instagram to showcase the dishes and drinks that your customers adore is a great way to see and share the love.
-The platform will also help you gain better understanding into what your audience "likes" most about visiting your restaurant, and what keeps your customers returning time and time again,
+The platform will also help you gain a better understanding of what your audience "likes" most about visiting your restaurant, and what keeps your customers returning time and time again,

 In the end, it's all about the food.